Power of attorney: Creating powers of attorney

 The courts play a general supervisory role in the implementation of the power.

 Russia

 Under Russian law, in article 185 of the Russian Civil Code, a power of attorney can be created by being signed by the donor.
 Creation of the power of attorney must be witnessed, e.g. countersigned by a public notary.
 Notarial witnessing is mandatory if the power of attorney is made in order to enter into a contract to buy or sell an interest in land, as this has to be done on a public register.

 A power of attorney must also be dated, pursuant to article 186 of the Russian Civil Code.
 Any POA without an express date of execution is void.

-Predstavitelstvo, Doverennost

 A power of attorney cannot be irrevocable.
 The grantor may terminate the POA at any time, at his or her sole discretion.
 Any waiver of this right is void, as provided by the Civil Code.